JoeyyScott/Gamer-Supplies/TESTING.md

         + View the crate page with options to add/update/delete items in their crate.
         + View the checkout page to purchase their crate.
         + View the checkout success/order history page based on whether they have come from a successful checkout or their profile.
-        + View their order history and defulat delivery address in their profile page.
+        + View their order history and default delivery address in their profile page.
         + Logout of their account.
     + Are not able to:
         + Access edit or delete supply buttons on the supplies page.